Divine-Journey-2/Divine-Journey-2/README.md

 # Divine Journey 2
+by Atricos (and a lot of others that helped!)

 An Expert mode modpack for Minecraft 1.12.2.

 Find more information and download links on the official CurseForge page: https://www.curseforge.com/minecraft/modpacks/divine-journey-2